-Since becoming an independent voluntary group (An Untold Story – Voices), we have been supported by Lankelly Chase to respond to invitations to attend events to which we have been invited to speak or to provide input to workshops, focused on promoting a better awareness of the experiences of the women featured in An Untold Story, and those who may have faced similar life experiences.
+Since becoming an independent voluntary group (An Untold Story – Voices), we have been invited to attend and speak at events or to provide input to workshops focused on promoting a better awareness of the experiences of the women featured in An Untold Story, and those who may have faced similar life experiences.
 We have also focused locally on developing a broader conversation around the specific legal collaborative approach of Hull City Council and Humberside Police toward women involved in street sex work; which we believe to be uniquely dangerous and stigmatic.
-In order to work systemically to approach the issues we have been supported by Lankelly Chase via their partners, the Public Law Project, who have provided expert contextual information for our campaigns.
+In order to work systemically to approach the issues we have been supported by other Lankelly Chase partners like the Public Law Project and the Agenda Alliance who have provided expert contextual information for our campaigns.

 Tensions, Learning, and Systemic issues